briankrd/Malsp-KUSTOM/README.md

 ![repository-open-graph-template](https://user-images.githubusercontent.com/51493723/159220061-e0c4900a-9cf4-49a5-b067-cc33fcc2fb0f.jpg)

-## Current features (beta1 twodotzero)
+## Current features (beta1.1 twodotzero)

-- Swipe, notification and status bar animations
+- Like android swipe, notification and status bar animations

-- lock icon
+- Toggle lock icon visibility

-- Private notifications (in alpha)
+- Private notifications (Experimental)

 - Custom fonts (for now, only works on clock)

-- Customize battery icon
+- Customize battery icon (3 styles)

-- Hide navigation hint
+- Hide navigation hint (the truth is that the hint is useless but to follow the aesthetics)

 - Force small clock

 - Custom carrier name

+- Toggle battery percentage visibility

+- Toggle small media control

 ## Planned features

 - Animation when connecting a charger

-- Hide battery percentage

 - Loading animation (icon at bottom center)

 - Change fonts of the rest of the interface

-- Option to disable small player

 - More battery icons

+- Clock layouts

+- Tiramisu media controls

+- Shortcuts

+- Network icons in the status bar

 ## Screenshots